jacqpb677/Pie-Finances/pie_finances_readMe.md

 # Pie-Finances
 This .ipynb code accepts a financial spreadsheet and pumps out the relevant pie chart.

-Brief YouTube demo is here:
+Brief YouTube demo is here: [PUT LINK HERE]